|Formula 1 Racing||IndyCar||NASCAR|

 Scribbler -- When you're feeling really bored, try playing with this site.
 Start by drawing something using your mouse, then start the Scribbler and see what it adds to your drawing.
 View the gallery (link is at the bottom of the page) to see what others have drawn.

-Urban Legends Reference Pages -- A virus warning window pops up on your computer: is it for real, or is it a hoax?
-This site can clarify the issue, along with thousands of other questionable stories that have circulated by word of mouth or by email over the years.
+Snopes.com -- A virus warning window pops up on your computer: is it for real, or is it a hoax?
+This site can clarify the issue, along with thousands of other questionable stories that have circulated by word of mouth, by chain letter, by Facebook and Twitter, or by email for years.
 Is it true?
 Check here first!

 Internet Movie Database -- information about movies currently in the theaters and at your local video store, as well as facts about the stars; even helps you find out what movies are playing where and at what times!